AlasDiablo/Redshift-x-En-roue-libre-x-Les-disparus---PPIL/README.md

 <ul><li>

 A. Import tables into the DBMS
-- Import `sql/bdd.sql` (tables use for all interation on the application)
+- Import `sql/bdd.sql` (tables use for all interation on the application).
-- Import `sql/ville_france.sql` (table containing all french city)
+- Import `sql/ville_france.sql` (table containing all french city).

 </li><li>

 B. Create database config file
-- Create a new folder into `src` named `conf`
+- Create a new folder into `src` named `conf`.
-- Create a new file into `src/conf` named `conf.ini`
+- Create a new file into `src/conf` named `conf.ini`.
-- Add this content into it with the proper modification
+- Add this content into it with the proper modification:
 ```ini
 # driver to use
 driver=mysql